nergalex/nap-azure-vmss/readme.rst

 Cause
 =========================================
-A Web Browser opens up to 15 TCP sessions to a remote Domain service and keep it them alive in order to re-use then to send further HTTP transactions.
+A Web Browser opens up to 15 TCP sessions to a remote Domain service and keeps it them alive in order to re-use then to send further HTTP transactions.
 When a ``Scale In`` or ``reimage`` operation occurs, NGINX process received a SIG_TERM signal and all of NGINX workers are shutdown gracefully: current HTTP transactions are drained and then TCP sessions are closed.

 The picture below shows a ``reimage`` operation that occurs at second #7.